treyhardin/Truman-Kit/README.md

 ```

 ### ⚡️ Custom Animation
 Animation in the kit is primarily based on CSS properties & transitions.
-To extend the native capabilities of CSS, we've also included helpers for both *Viewport* and *Scroll* animations.
+To extend the native capabilities of CSS, we've also included helpers for *Page Load*, *Viewport* and *Scroll* animations.
 These are simple, lightweight wrappers built around native browser capabilities, especially the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).

 #### Viewport Animations
 CSS doesn't currently support transitions triggered when an element comes into view, but the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) gives us everything we need to do just that.